instruqt/tutorials/instruqt-tracks/instruqt-cli-getting-started/08-instruqt-track-push/assignment.md

 ---
 slug: instruqt-track-push
-id: ll8cqn9nhono
 type: challenge
 title: "\U0001F69A Instruqt Track Push"
 teaser: The `instruqt track push` command will bundle up your code and push it to your organization.
 notes:
   - type: text
     contents: You can push your tracks repeatedly as you develop your challenges.
-If
-    you only change notes and assignment text the changes will go live immediately without restarting the track.
+If you only change notes and assignment text the changes will go live immediately without restarting the track.
 tabs:
   - title: Workstation
     type: terminal
     hostname: workstation
   - title: Editor
     type: code
     hostname: workstation
     path: /root
 difficulty: basic
 timelimit: 300
 ---